Lion504/Coding-Marathon-team4/README.md

 ## 1. Book Collection Manager - Taysa

-- `handleTitleChange` updates the title state when the user types in the title input field.
-- `handleAuthorChange` updates the author state value.
-- `handleGenreChange` updates the genre state value.
-- `handleLanguageChange` updates the language state value.
-- `handleEditionChange` updates the edition state value.
-- `handlePagesChange` updates the pages state value.
-- `handleRatingChange` updates the rating state value.
-- `createBook` creates a new book object from the input field values.
-- `addBook` adds a newly created book to the book list and resets the input fields.
-- `deleteBook` removes a book from the books array based on its index.
-- `searchBook` searches the books array using a case-insensitive, partial title match and returns an array of matching books.
-- `handleSearch` uses searchBook to update searchResult with matching books or an empty array if no matches are found.

 ## 2. Contact List Manager - Wang

 - `handleJobTitleChange` used to update the job_title state